Toffee Crumble Caramel Apple Pie

 - For the filling, in a large bowl, toss the apples with the lemon juice.
-In a small bowl, combine the brown sugar, granulated sugar, flour, cinnamon, nutmeg and salt.
-Stir the dry ingredients into the apples (save the small bowl without washing for a later step).
-Add vanilla and cream and stir to combine.
+Add the brown sugar, granulated sugar, flour, cinnamon, nutmeg and salt.
+Stir to combine.
+Add vanilla and cream and mix.

 - In a large pot, melt the butter over medium heat.
 Add the apple mixture and cook for about 6-8 minutes, stirring often (and adjusting the heat if the apples start to stick to the bottom of the pot) to soften the apples just a bit.

 - Scoop the apple mixture into the pie shell and spread evenly.